othinAbbey/eastgro/README.md

-To create a functional MVP of this website, we will break it down into key features:

 ### 1. **Farmer Authentication & Management**
    - **Farmer Registration:** A simple form to allow farmers to register with details like name, farm location, contact details, and farm type.